tmtsoftware/csw-client/README.md

  - Run `sbt run`

-We can also run it via binary file generated after staging the project
+We can also run it via a binary file generated after staging the project
  - Run `sbt universal:stage`
  - Navigate to `/target/universal/stage/bin`
  - Run `./csw-client`